 Impact on South African Citizens

 The impact of sovereign debt extends beyond macroeconomic indicators, touching the lives of everyday citizens.
 Reduced government spending may lead to cuts in public services that citizens rely upon, such as education, healthcare and infrastructure.
-Moreover, high inflation can erode purchasing power, affecting living standards.
+High inflation can erode purchasing power, affecting living standards.
 If high debt levels result in an economic crisis, the consequences could be even more dire, with potential increases in unemployment and poverty levels.
 Hence, while citizens may not directly deal with sovereign debt, its effects trickle down, influencing their lives in substantial ways.

 Secure your loan effortlessly with Arcadia Finance.
 The application process is free, and you have the choice of selecting from 10 trusted lenders.
 Each lender follows the regulations set by the National Credit Regulator in South Africa.